Semorg22/Semorg22/README.md

 # Hi, I'm Sebastian 👋🏻👨🏻‍💻

-I'm a Systems Engineer who is passionate about developing software, web and mobile apps.
+I'm a Systems Engineer who is passionate about developing software, web and mobile apps⚡.

+✨I enjoy the challenge of continuous learning✨

 <!--
 **Semorg22/Semorg22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.